 Financial limitations on outpatient therapy services, as described above, began for therapy services rendered on or after on January 1, 2006.
-See C1 to C7 of this section when exceptions to therapy caps apply.
-Limits apply to outpatient Part B therapy services from all settings except outpatient hospital and hospital emergency room.
-These excluded hospital services are reported on types of bill 12x or 13x, or 85x.
+References and polices relevant to the exceptions process in this chapter apply only when exceptions to therapy caps are in effect.
+Limits apply to outpatient Part B therapy services furnished in all settings except outpatient hospitals, including hospital emergency departments.
+These excluded hospital services are reported on bill types 12x or 13x, or 85x.

-Contractors apply the financial limitations to the Medicare Physician Fee Schedule (MPFS) amount (or the amount charged if it is smaller) for therapy services for each beneficiary.
+Contractors apply the financial limitations to the MPFS amount (or the amount charged if it is smaller) for therapy services for each beneficiary.

 As with any Medicare payment, beneficiaries pay the coinsurance (20 percent) and any deductible that may apply.
 Medicare will pay the remaining 80 percent of the limit after the deductible is met.
 These amounts will change each calendar year.
-Medicare Contractors shall publish the financial limitation amount in educational articles.
-It is also available at 1-800-Medicare.